John-Abbott-College/6P3-Notes/wk10/device-twins.md

 1. A desired property is set by a back-end application into the IoT Hub.
 2. The desired property is read by a device.
-3. The device processes the desired property
+3. The device processes the desired property.
 4. The device sets a reported property into the IoT Hub.
 5. The device's reported property is read by the back-end application.